-The lepton-flux asymmetry originates deep inside the PNS, below the neutrinosphere, and several phenomenological observations form a consistent picture, e.g., the lepton-emission asymmetry, the PNS convection asymmetry, the asymmetric $Y_e$ distribution, and the small $\nu_x$ emission asymmetry.
-However, these manifestations do not yet provide a hydrodynamical explanation of how these effects first arise and then stabilize themselves in a quasi-stationary pattern.
-Moreover, the initial growth of the dipole distribution over $100-150\,\mathrm{ms}$ is parallel to the growth of convective overturn in the gain region below the stalled shock wave.
+The lepton-flux asymmetry originates deep inside the PNS, below the neutrinosphere, and several phenomenological observations form a consistent picture, e.g., the lepton-emission asymmetry, the PNS convection asymmetry, the asymmetric Y_e distribution, and the small v_x emission asymmetry.
+However, these manifestations do not yet provide a hydrodynamical explanation of how these effects first arise and then stabilize themselves in a long-lasting, only slowly evolving pattern.
+Moreover, the initial growth of the dipole distribution over 100-150 ms is parallel to the growth of convective overturn in the gain region below the stalled shock wave.

 The most plausible physical connection between the asymmetries deep in the PNS and hydrodynamical properties of the envelope derives from asymmetric mass-accretion flows.
-To study this hypothesis we consider the time evolution of the mass accretion flow in our usual two hemispheres defined by maximal and minimal lepton-number emission, shown in Fig. 11 (top).
-At a time when the dipole begins to form in earnest, we notice a significant hemispheric asymmetry of the mass accretion rate such that the hemisphere of larger lepton-number flux also has the larger mass accretion rate.
+To study this hypothesis we consider the time evolution of the mass accretion flow in our usual two hemispheres defined by maximal and minimal lepton-number emission, shown in Fig. 12 for all three considered progenitors (top row).
+At a time when the dipole begins to form in earnest, we notice a significant hemispheric asymmetry of the mass accretion rate such that the hemisphere of larger lepton-number flux also has the systematically larger mass accretion rate.